betascribbles/100-days-of-code/log.md

 ### Day 14: January 14, 2018

-**Today's Progress**: This morning I focused on working through the week 5 programing challange from Mahcine Learning on coursera and then continued on through codeacademy data science Beta Track, almost done which I'm happy about, I then need to put in some time tomorrow checking my set up as Tuesday I have the Meetup on Tensor Flow.
+**Today's Progress**: This morning I focused on working through the week 5 programing challange from Machine Learning on coursera and then continued on through codeacademy data science Beta Track, almost done which I'm happy about, I then need to put in some time tomorrow checking my set up as Tuesday I have the Meetup on Tensor Flow.

 **Thoughts** I took a bit of the weekend for reading and spending some time away from the computer which I think is important for balance and definitely feeling refreshed for the week ahead!

+**Link(s) to work**:  For an extended version of my Journal visit my wordpress: https://sleepypioneer.wordpress.com/

+### Day 15: January 15, 2018

+**Today's Progress**: Today during the day I focused on implementing my different lists (categories) in the Vocab App, I got this mostly completed today including have offline lists and locally stored ones.
+Tomorrow I need to work on being able to create new lists.
+Currently I am emulating the local ones so I can keep refreshing the code and cache.
+In the afternoon I focused on going through my Python notes and trying to complete the Tensorflow, unfortunately it has not been working and I will have to finish it tomorrow before the PyLadies Meetup.

+**Thoughts** It was a progressive day for working on my App and I need to keep this flow up so I can finish it in the next four weeks :)

+### Day 16: January 16, 2018

+**Today's Progress**: I managed to fix the fetch request bug this morning I needed to load my js within a then attached to the then that added the .html file into the html innertext.
+This way it was definitely loaded after the html is loaded!
+I also spent about 1.5 hours on a level 4 Kata but it was a bit too tricky for me, I will return to it.
+I dinished the lists implementation.
+This afternoon I completed installing the Tensorflow enviroment, it turned out Tensor flow does not work with Anaconda 32 bit and I had to uninstall everything and reinstall.
+I managed in the nick of time!
+The Meetup was great, Irina was a great instructor and incredibly patient to get everyone up and running.
+She gave a great introduction and insight to CNN as well as Tensorboard.
+I really enjoed this session and chatting with the other attendees.

+**Thoughts** Really productive day but a long one, now very sleepy! zzzzzzz

 **Link(s) to work**:  For an extended version of my Journal visit my wordpress: https://sleepypioneer.wordpress.com/